Identification and Estimation of Causal Effects with Confounders Missing Not at Random: Application to Real Data

-We considered the commonly used linear outcome model and logistic regression for both the missing data model and the treatment propensity score model, as described in Remark 1 and Remark 3 in Section 2, and applied the proposed estimators WEE-DR, WEE-IPW, and WEE-OR as described in Section 3.
-The performance of our proposed method was assessed by comparing with existing methods CC-DR, CC-IPW, CC-OR, MI-DR, MI-IPW, and MI-OR, as described in Section 4.
+We considered a linear outcome model and a logistic regression for both the missing data model and the treatment propensity score model.
+We applied the proposed WEE-DR, WEE-IPW, and WEE-OR estimators as described in Section 3, and compared their performance with existing methods including CC-DR, CC-IPW, CC-OR, MI-DR, MI-IPW, and MI-OR, as described in Section 4.
 We used a standard bootstrap approach with 1000 resamples with replacement to obtain standard errors and confidence intervals of the estimates.
 Our estimated standard errors and confidence intervals were derived from the sample standard errors and the $2.5\%$ and $97.5\%$ quantiles of 1000 point estimates obtained from the resampled data, respectively.

-Table \ref{RDA2} summarizes the estimates of the average causal effect obtained from our proposed estimators and existing methods.
-The estimate for the effect of income on the missing probability, $\hat\alpha_{\text{income}}=-1.211$ for the effect of the monthly income-to-poverty ratio on the missing probability is significantly different from $0$, suggesting that the missingness mechnism is MNAR in the data.

-The differences in point estimates using the weighted estimating equation (WEE) method with those using complete case (CC) and multiple imputation (MI) methods highlight the impact of missing data assumptions on causal inference with missing confounders.
-Among the three proposed methods, the WEE-OR estimator of the average causal effect is slightly different from the WEE-DR and WEE-IPW estimators, which may be due to a misspecified outcome model.
-Based on the WEE-DR estimator, being single can increase the PHQ-9 score by 0.441 on average.
+Table \ref{RDA2} provides a summary of the estimated average causal effects obtained from these methods.
+The estimate for the effect of income on the missing probability, $\hat\alpha_{\text{income}}=-1.211$, was found to be significantly different from $0$, indicating that the underlying missingness mechnism is MNAR.
+The differences in point estimates obtained through the weighted estimating equation (WEE) method compared to complete case (CC) and multiple imputation (MI) methods highlighted the influence of missing mechnism assumptions on causal inference when dealing with missing data in confounders.
+Among the proposed methods, the WEE-IPW and WEE-DR estimates were similar, while the WEE-OR estimate differed slightly, suggesting a correct specification of the treatment propensity score model but not the outcome model.
+Based on the WEE-DR estimator, being single was found to increase the PHQ-9 score by an average of 0.441.